federicalora94/BDL-pullRequestAssignment_4/README.md

 # What is your favorite holiday destination?
+# The Dolomites
 # What should your dreamjob be like?
+# Work and travel
 # What really makes you angry?
+# messiness
 # Who is your hero?
+# who is fighting injustice
 # If you could live anywhere, where would it be?
+# on the mountains
 # What did you want to be when you were small?
+# the astronaut
 # Would you rather ride a bike, ride a horse, or drive a car?
+# i like driving my car and traveling to other countries
 # what is your favorite dish? (list the main ingredients)
+# Gnocchi: Patatoes Flour Water Salt
 # What is your favorite color?
+# blue red white green
 # What is your fav. videogame?
+# GTA
 # Does it bother you to be confronted with unexpected situations?
+# No, i like what is unexpected
 # In the evening, would you rather play a game, visit a friend, watch a movie, or read?
+# If i can be awake, i watch a movie
 # How would your friends describe you?
+# I´m a funny and smiling person
 # What is the best gift you have been given?
+# my beautiful car
 # Name 1 thing you could not do without (necessities aside)
+# run without without my rucksack
 # # What is the worst gift you have received?
+# a picture frame
 # If you were a super-hero, what powers would you have?
+# supervelocity
 # What's the most unusual thing you've ever eaten?
+# rabbit´s meat
 # Is your glass half full or half empty?
+# half full
 # If you had a warning label, what would yours say?
-# Dolomites
-# Work and travel
-# messiness
-# Batman
-# on the mountains
-# the astronaut
-# drive a car
-# Gnocchi: Patatoes Flour Water Salt
-# blue red white green
-# GTA
-# No
-# If i can be awake, i watch a movie
-# I´m a funny person
-# A car
-# velocity
-# rabbit
-# half full
 # look forward